UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 > ## Version control
 >
 > It is always a good idea to use version control with your projects.
-> This makes it easy to undo changes to your code, scripts and documents and to collaborate with others.
+> This makes it easy to undo changes to your code, scripts and documents, and to collaborate with others.
 > We don't cover version control in this course, however [Research IT offers a course on using git](http://app.manchester.ac.uk/RGIT)
 > (logon required).
 [Git](https://git-scm.com/) is a popular version control system,
 > that integrates well with Rstudio.
-Collaboration with others is easy when used in
+Git makes collaboration with others easy when it is used in
 > conjunction with [github](https://www.github.com).
 {: .callout}